Crohn’s Disease and Ulcerative Colitis: Emotional Factors Q & A

 In short, most experts agree that psychosocial dysfunction is a part of IBD in certain individuals, rather than a cause or a unique feature of the disease itself.
 There is no doubt that living with a chronic illness can pose many challenges.
 But it’s equally important to remember that most people with IBD live full lives, in spite of their illness: They go to school, work, raise families, travel, and play sports.
 By learning all you can and working as a team with your family, friends, and healthcare specialists, you, too, can take charge of your illness and enjoy all that life has to offer.

-- About Crohn’s Disease
+- Living with Crohn’s Disease

-- About Ulcerative Colitis
+- Living with Ulcerative Colitis

 - Diet and Nutrition